AnVIL Content Guide

 Getting Content Reviewed

-Once the file looks ok, submit a pull request against the staging branch, describing your changes and then request reviewers.
+Once the file looks OK, submit a pull request against the main branch, describing your changes and then request reviewers.

 PR Review Policy